Witold-Data-engineering-projects/.github/profile/README.md

 ## About Me

 I'm a data engineer who focuses on building secure, efficient, and scalable data solutions.
-My background includes experience with APIs, SQL, Spark, Azure, and other data engineering tools and technologies.
+My background includes experience with APIs, SQL, PySpark, Azure Databricks, Azure Datafactory, Synapse, and other data engineering tools and technologies.

 ## Featured Projects